 Hazardous Waste Site Cleanup Bureau

-The Hazardous Waste Site Cleanup Bureau is the Bureau that plans, implements, and oversees remedial actions at facilities with hazardous or deleterious substance releases.
+The Hazardous Waste Cleanup Bureau plans, implements, and oversees remedial actions at facilities with hazardous or deleterious substance (e.g. petroleum) releases.
 These typically occur at commercial and industrial facilities, transportation facilities, municipal landfills, and similar facilities (e.g., leaking underground storage tank [UST] facilities, railroad facilities, refineries, tank farms, bulk plants, wood-treating plants, dry cleaning or auto repair facilities, and metal-plating facilities).
 The Bureau uses legal authorities under the Montana Comprehensive Environmental Cleanup and Responsibility Act (CECRA), the Montana Underground Storage Tank Act, the Resource Conservation and Recovery Act (RCRA), and the Montana Water Quality Act .

 This Bureau works with the Petroleum Tank Release Compensation Board to identify and reimburse reasonable and necessary costs incurred from investigating and cleaning up petroleum releases from USTs.
 The Board determines eligibility for sites that request reimbursement from the Petroleum Tank Release Cleanup Fund.